-As a guide, the practice covers a radius of approx 12km (8 miles), including Montrose and the villages of St Cyrus, Hillside, Marykirk, Dun, Farnell, Lunan, Inverkeilor & Ferryden.
+As a guide, the practice covers a radius of approx 12km (8 miles), including Montrose and the villages of St Cyrus, Hillside, Marykirk, Dun, Farnell, Lunan, Inverkeilor and Ferryden.

 For further information please contact reception.

-- GPR Registration Form: To be completed in full and signed.
+- General Practice Registration Form: To be completed in full.
 We request proof of identity for all new patients registering.
 This can be in the form of a photo driving licence, passport, bus pass etc. Parent's identification is adequate when registering children aged under 16.
-Download the GPR Registration form, or a copy is available from reception.

-Until you are fully registered with the practice, you will remain registered with your previous GP.
+- Until you are fully registered with the practice, you will remain registered with your current GP Practice.

 Until we receive confirmation of your past medical history and medication we will not be able to issue any repeat prescriptions.
-You should ask your previous GP for a supply.
+You should ask your previous GP for a supply until your registration process is completed.

 New Patient Registration

-All new patients are required to attend new patient registration with the practice nurse / doctor before registration can be confirmed.
+Once registered you will receive an SMS text message with the new patient registration questionnaire to complete if you have provided us with a mobile number.
+Otherwise, all new patients are required to attend new patient registration with the practice nurse or doctor before registration can be confirmed.

 There are laid down guidelines for patients from overseas which vary depending on the country of origin.
-Additional / Other documentation may be required in these circumstances - the Practice Manager or Reception Staff can advise.
+Additional documentation may be required in these circumstances.
+The Practice Manager or Reception Staff can advise.

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.